-- Cuyahoga County's percentage of residents aged 25 years and older without a high school diploma has been higher than the Ohio average. - Cuyahoga County had a higher percentage of the population with a disability than Ohio and the United States. - Compared to Ohio (but not to the United States), Cuyahoga County had a higher proportion of the population that is linguistically isolated.
+- Cuyahoga County's percentage of residents aged 25 years and older without a high school diploma has been higher than the Ohio average. - Cuyahoga County had a higher percentage of the population with a disability compared to Ohio and United States averages. - Compared to Ohio (but not to the United States), Cuyahoga County had a higher proportion of the population that is linguistically isolated.
 Linguistic isolation is defined as residents who speak a language other than English and speak English less than "very well."